 In recent years there has been a massive transition in the way that we work.
-Yes, covid had a great contribution to the speed in which employers had to adhere to this transition however pre-covid many employees desired a level of flexibility in where and when they worked.
-Despite only 27% of the London working population worked from home in 2019 that is still a significant number of London workforce who were in the driver's seat when it came to their work-life balance.
+Yes, covid had a great contribution to the speed in which employers had to adhere to this transition.
+However, in the pre-covid period many employees already had the desired flexibility in where and when they worked - just over a quarter of the working population worked from home in 2019.
+Whilst this is now significantly higher,it was still a significant percentage of the London workforce who were in the driver's seat when it came to their work-life balance.

 In this blog post we'll explore the benefits of flexible work arrangements for employees.
 We will also offer some best practices for implementing a successful program at your organisation!

 Flexible work arrangement is the flexibility over where, when and the hours people work.
 This comes in many forms, includingjob sharing, remote working, converting from full-time to part-time, adhering to your hours but choosing to work on weekends.
 In conclusion, flexible working arrangements look different to everyone, but suits the dynamics of their day-to-day life without compromising (and ideally improving) their efficiency and effectiveness of their work.